kevin11h/12-ideas-in-12-hours-a-day/README.md

 10. 2 TIMOTHY 1:7 For God hath not given us the spirit of fear, but of power and of love and of a sound mind.
 11. Wine Guitar Classical Cafe
 12. Beach Banjo Pina Colada

+1. How do we put our patents on blockchain ?
+Patentology .
+Merlyne